China releases more pork from reserve to cool prices

 The government keeps reserves of live pigs and frozen pork to guarantee adequate supplies.

-Details of the pork reserve are secret but industry analysts estimate its size at up to 3 to 5 million metric tons.
-They say the reserve probably is too small to have an impact on supplies in the market.
+Details of the reserve are secret but industry analysts estimate its size at up to 3 to 5 million metric tons.
+They say it probably is too small to have an impact on supplies in the market.

 Also this month, authorities announced an initiative to revive pork production with support to farmers including subsidies to rebuild pig herds and improve facilities.